AlessioBray/Recommender-Systems-course-challenge/README.md

 ```

 ### Recommenders
+In this repo you can find the implementation of different recommender systems; in particular the following models can be found in the *Recommenders* folder:
+- Item and User based Collaborative Filtering
+- Item Content Based Filtering
+- P3Alpha and RP3Beta Graph Based models
+- Pure SVD and Implicit Alternating Least Squares models
+- Slim BPR and Slim ElasticNet

 All recommenders inherit from BaseRecommender, therefore have the same interface.
 You must provide the data when instantiating the recommender and then call the _fit_ function to build the corresponding model.